How it works

 Installing client and server on the same machine

 You can of course also install server and client on the same machine.
 This may be useful if you want, e.g. save your data to an external USB drive instead of a real NAS.
 A shortcut for running both

-sudo ./install server and
+sudo make server-install and

-sudo ./install client is simply running
+sudo make client-install is simply running

 sudo ./install all